Donate

 What if my GP isn’t familiar with binge eating disorder, or doesn’t feel that it’s as serious as other eating disorders?

-The NICE guidance that “People with eating disorders should be assessed and receive treatment at the earliest opportunity” applies in all cases.
+NICE guidance says that “People with eating disorders should be assessed and receive treatment at the earliest opportunity” applies in all cases.
 The earlier you can get treatment for your illness, the better your chance of recovery.

 What if my GP expects someone with an eating disorder to be of lower weight than me?

 Remember, whether you have an eating disorder does not depend on your weight or any changes to it, but people with binge eating disorder may experience weight gain.
-The NICE guidelines ask healthcare professionals to take into account several possible signs, including “An unusually low or high BMI or body weight for [the patient’s] age.”
+NICE guidelines ask healthcare professionals to take into account several possible signs, including “An unusually low or high BMI or body weight for [the patient’s] age.”
 Anyone of any weight can have an eating disorder, and weight loss is certainly not a given for people with eating disorders, so please don’t allow this misconception to make you think you don’t deserve help.

-The NICE guidelines also warn healthcare professionals: “Do not use single measures such as BMI or duration of illness to determine whether to offer treatment for an eating disorder.”
+NICE guidelines also warn healthcare professionals: “Do not use single measures such as BMI or duration of illness to determine whether to offer treatment for an eating disorder.”
 They should consider other psychological and physical signs as well.

 What if my GP is focused more on weight loss than on the thoughts and feelings behind the illness?